quicwg/base-drafts/draft-ietf-quic-http.md

 request-response exchange to a client in anticipation of the client making the indicated request.
 This trades off network usage against a potential latency gain.
 HTTP/3 server push is similar to what is described in
-{{Section 8.2 of HTTP2}}, but uses different mechanisms.
+{{Section 8.2 of HTTP2}}, but it uses different mechanisms.

 Each server push is assigned a unique Push ID by the server.
 The Push ID is used to refer to the push in various contexts throughout the lifetime of the HTTP/3 connection.

-The Push ID space begins at zero, and ends at a maximum value set by the MAX_PUSH_ID frame; see {{frame-max-push-id}}.
+The Push ID space begins at zero and ends at a maximum value set by the MAX_PUSH_ID frame; see {{frame-max-push-id}}.
 In particular, a server is not able to push until after the client sends a MAX_PUSH_ID frame.
 A client sends MAX_PUSH_ID frames to control the number of pushes that a server can promise.
 A